Citation, DOI, disclosures and article data

 The key to accurate diagnosis and evaluation of a suspected endoleak is multiphase imaging (typically three-phase: non-contrast, arterial phase and delayed phase).
 Non-contrast is necessary to establish a baseline of density within the (hopefully) thrombosed sac, presence of calcification can mimic contrast.

 Contrast may be seen as a focal region of enlarging increased density or a more generalized increase in the density of the sac, in cases where most of the sac has not thrombosed.
 This may require placement of a ROI to measure density.

 Treatment and prognosis

-Treatment depends on the type of endoleak (see above).
+Treatment depends on the type of endoleak:

-Type I leaks (above, below of between graft components) are generally treated as soon as detected.
-Extension cuffs or covered stents can be inserted at the leaking graft end to improve the seal, or embolisation of the leak site with glue or coils can be used.
+Type I leaks (above, below or between graft components) are generally treated as soon as detected.
+Extension cuffs or covered stents can be inserted at the leaking graft end to improve the seal, or embolization of the leak site with glue or coils can be used.
 Rarely, if detected intra-operatively during EVAR, conversion to an open procedure may be required if endovascular methods of sealing the leak are unsuccessful.

 Type III leaks (graft mechanical failure) do not spontaneously resolve and are therefore treated immediately, usually with additional stent-graft components.

 Type IV leaks (graft porosity) require no treatment.